Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Problem Formulation and Methodology

 \subsection{Localization Algorithm: UKF-based State Estimation}

-We adapt the Unscented Kalman Filter (UKF)~\cite{wan2000unscented} since it captures the nonlinear relationship between the source state and the range-based measurements without requiring explicit Jacobians, unlike the Extended Kalman Filter (EKF)~\cite{kalman1961new}.
-At each time step, the filter predicts the source state based on a chosen motion model and updates it using the observed range difference and range-rate difference.
-For constant velocity motion model, the acoustic source state is defined as
+We adapt UKF~\cite{wan2000unscented} since it captures the nonlinear relationship between the source state and the range-based measurements without requiring explicit Jacobians, unlike the EKF~\cite{kalman1961new}.
+Considering a constant velocity motion model, the acoustic source state is defined as:

 where $\mathbf{p}_s = [x_s ~ y_s ~ z_s]$ is the source position, $\mathbf{v}_s = [v_x ~ v_y ~ v_z]$ is the velocity; $b_p$ and $b_v$ are position and velocity biases, respectively.
 At time $k$, the two-channel received signals produce the measurements: